ipfabric/docs/docs/System_Administration/Command_Line_Interface/How_to/troubleshooting.md

     Swap:            979           0         979
     ```

-## Check which processes use most CPU
+## Check Which Processes Use Most CPU

 ```shell
 top